fab-machines/BigFDM/README.md

 --
 BigFDM is an open source large scale 3D printer.

 Taking advantage of what we have learned in [Fab Academy](https://fabacademy.org/), BigFDM has been built using standard [Fab Lab equipment](https://docs.google.com/spreadsheets/d/1U-jcBWOJEjBT5A0N84IUubtcHKMEMtndQPLCkZCkVsU/pub?single=true&gid=0&output=html) and [techniques](http://fab.academany.org/2019/schedule.html).
+BigFDM was in fact built in [Fab Lab UAE](http://fablabuae.ae/) by Daniele Ingrassia with the help of Hashim Al Sakkaf.
 Reversing the consumer process, where knowledge and building of machines stays inside a black box managed by companies, BigFDM brings the advantages of an open source development:

 - full awareness about how the machine works
 - reproducible design